wp-plugins/tangofy/readme.txt

 = What does “Tangofy” mean? =

 “To tangofy sth”, usually an application, means to make new icons for it, or to add icons to it, that follow the guidelines of the Tango Desktop Project.
-The first versions of Tangofy —v.
-0.0.0 to v.
-0.0.6— did just that:  One icon set that tangofied the admin menu of WordPress 2.7.
+The first versions of Tangofy —0.0.0 to 0.0.6— were just that:  One icon set that tangofied the admin menu of WordPress 2.7.
 Hence the name.

 ==  Changelog ==
 .